 - Abbott’s HUMIRA Sharps Mail-Back Program

-Abbott offers a complimentary Sharps Mail-Back program to all patients taking the medication, which is convenient and provides a safe and environmentally-friendly way for patients to dispose of their HUMIRA needles following an injection.
-The Sharps Mail-Back program helps protect patients and healthcare professionals by allowing for the safe collection and proper disposal of used HUMIRA needles.
-The program is available to all patients living in the U.S, whether they use the pre-filled syringe or the auto-inject pen.
+Abbott offers a complimentary Sharps Mail-Back program to U.S. patients taking the medication, whether they use the pre-filled syringe or the auto-inject pen.
 Patients can sign up for the Sharps Mail-Back service on HUMIRA’s website or via its toll-free number 800-448-6472).
-There’s no cost to sign up for this service and enrolling is easy.
+Humira Sharps Program PDF

 - BD Sharps Disposal by Mail

-BD is a medical technology company that serves healthcare institutions, life science, researchers, clinical laboratories, industry and the general public.
-BD offers a convenient option for safe needle disposal: BD™ Sharps Disposal by Mail.
-It encompasses containment, storage, transportation, treatment, disposal and tracking of sharps, all in one package.
+BD is a medical technology company that serves healthcare institutions, life science, researchers, clinical laboratories, industry, and the general public.
+BD offers a convenient option for safe needle disposal.

 - GRP and Associates Mail-Back Sharps Disposal

-Mail-back sharps disposal provides a cost-effective solution for disposal of needles, syringes, and lancets; as well as other types of sharps and small quantities of medical waste.
-It is a safe and easy alternative to large-volume pickup services.
-The system is shipped to you; where you fill, package, and mail it back to us for proper disposal.
+GRP provides a cost-effective solution for disposal of needles, syringes, and lancets; as well as other types of sharps and small quantities of medical waste.
+The system is shipped to you and mailed back for proper disposal.

 - Heritage Environmental Services: PhD Life Cycle Program

-Heritage Lifecycle, in partnership with Sharps Compliance, Inc., is offering products for mail back disposal of regulated medical wastes.
-Products include biohazard spill kits, kits for disposal of sharps and other regulated medical waste, as well as dental amalgam.
-The disposal by mail systems are complete systems for the proper disposal of used needles, syringes, and other small quantities of bio-hazardous waste.
+Heritage Lifecycle, in partnership with Sharps Compliance, Inc., offers mail back disposal of regulated medical wastes for proper disposal of used needles, syringes, and other small quantities of bio-hazardous waste.

 - Mail Your Sharps.com

-The mail-back sharps program is designed for syringes, lancets, needles including those used in tattoo and body piercing studios, other sharps and small amounts of medical waste.
-With no contracts to sign, users can dispose of their full sharps containers on their schedule instead of on a contracted schedule.
-Each one of the systems is assigned a unique permit by the U.S. Postal Service allowing us to receive sharps waste through the mail.
+The mail-back sharps program is designed for syringes, lancets, needles including those used in tattoo and body piercing studios, other sharps and small amounts of medical and dental waste.
+No contract necessary to utilize the program.

 - Republic Sharps Needle Disposal and Mail Back Service

-As a leading national waste and recycling services provider, Republic Services offers an environmentally-responsible solution to managing home-generated medical waste.
-The Republic Sharps Mail Back Disposal Service is a simple, cost-effective, confidential way of disposing of used sharps and needles.
+As a leading national waste and recycling services provider, Republic Services offers the Republic Sharps Mail Back Disposal Service as a simple, cost-effective, confidential way of disposing of used sharps and needles.

-If you generate a small amount of biohazardous waste, such as sharps or “soft” medical waste, Stericycle offers mail-back program that may be the right solution for your needs.
-Our professional sharps mail back solutions are perfect for handling needles, lancets, syringes, and other sharps.
+If you generate a small amount of biohazardous waste, such as sharps or “soft” medical waste, Stericycle offers a mail-back program for handling needles, lancets, syringes, and other sharps.

 - Sharps Assure